infinum/accessibility-mobile-standards/docs/guidelines/platforms/flutter/guideline_operable_flutter.md

 - Avoiding flashing content in general, if possible.

-- If using flashing content - keep the flash of an element running for a minimum of 333ms.
+- If using flashing content - keep the flash of an element running for a minimum of 333ms ([more than three per second](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold.html)).

 - If the usage of an element that flashes more frequently is unavoidable - make sure that the flashing area is covering less than 25% within 10 degrees of a visual field.